 New York Giants star Odell Beckham Jr. accused of paying woman for sex: report

-New York Giants wide receiver Odell Beckham is being accused of attempting to pay a woman for sex, by a man already suing the athlete for $15 million over an alleged assault back in January, according to a report.
+New York Giants wide receiver Odell Beckham Jr. is being accused of attempting to pay a woman for sex, by a man already suing the athlete for $15 million over an alleged assault back in January, according to a report.

 TMZ Sports reported Tuesday that new court documents filed by Ishmael Temple, a former friend of Beckham’s, claim there's evidence to prove that the star player offered to pay a woman for sex.